sophiabrandt/fastify-bookmarkly/README.md

 #### 2. Adjust configuration

-Rename `.env.example` to `.env` and adjust the variables to your liking

 Check the `config` folder and change the name of variables as needed.

 #### 3. Install dependencies